nicoanadt/AgileDataPipelineProject/README.md

 ## Scala Project Setup and Run

-I use IntelliJ IDE to develop and build this Scala program.
+I use IntelliJ IDE to develop and build this Scala program:

 1. Import the project in `AgileDataPipeline` directory from IntelliJ
 2. Setup the sbt in your environment.